schierlm/Oberon2013Modifications/RescueSystem/README.md

 required enter the rescue system again.

-Note that setting up the rescue system does not only require compiling several new inner cores, it also requires that you mvoe the filesystem.
+Note that setting up the rescue system does not only require compiling several new inner cores, it also requires that you move the filesystem.
 This can be done from within the system, but the chance of catastrophic data loss is high in case anything goes wrong.